 The exact dimensions of the Hungarian part of these Habsburg lands often depended on the state of relations with the Ottoman empire further out to the east (the Ottomans even laid siege to Vienna twice; once in 1529 and once in 1683).

-In summary, this Habsburg “empire” incorporated much of what we think of as central and eastern Europe for significant periods of time.
+In summary, this Habsburg “empire” incorporated much of what we think of today as central and eastern Europe.

 (Map of the Southern (Austrian) Netherlands, Joachim Ottens, 1719.
 Courtesy of the Rijksmuseum)